Pediatric Infectious Disease

 - The clinical pharmacology, efficacy, and safety of antimicrobial agents

-- The link between pulmonary infection and asthma
+- The link between pulmonary infection and asthma, specifically the role of dendritic cells in response to rhinovirus infection in the pathogenesis of asthma

 - Microarray analyses to identify unique genetic signatures of children with various infectious diseases, particularly RSV and MRSA